if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

         - `invoke()`: Prepare the command-line arguments, replacing placeholders with actual values, and launch the external process using `subprocess.Popen`.
         - `modal()`: Periodically check the status of the subprocess.
 Handle timer events for updates and keyboard events for cancellation.
 Update the UI to show the "busy" state.
     3.  **Error Handling:** If the subprocess returns a non-zero exit code, capture `stderr` and report a clear, concise error to the user via the Blender UI.
+- **Testable Outcome:**
+    1. Configure a generator with a command that sleeps for 5 seconds.
+    2. Clicking "Generate" does not freeze the Blender UI.
+    3. A status message appears in the Blender header (e.g., "Generating...").
+    4. Pressing `ESC` cancels the operation.
+    5. If the command is invalid (e.g., program not found), a user-friendly error is displayed.

 ## [ ] Milestone 5: Output Handling & Final Polish